YosysHQ-Docs/AppNote-130/docs/source/index.rst

 The file defines four tasks.
 We will now walk through each of them in turn.

 Each stage is implemented as two tasks: an ``init`` task that prepares the design state (e.g. via simulation), and a verification task that enables only the relevant properties and performs formal verification from that state.
+Only the first task runs ``prep``; later tasks set ``skip_prep on`` to reuse the baked IL.

 In ``stage_1_init``, we prep the design using sby's default flow using ``mode prep``.
 This produces the ``design_prep.il`` IL file which serves as the starting point for the first formal verification stage.
 As this is the initial state, we do not simulate.
 Note that ``engine`` is set to ``none``, indicating that no formal checking is performed in this task.